 Is a lightning detector or weather radio available on site?
+No

 Describe your plan for severe weather or natural disaster

 Severe Weather Plan for Open Water Swimming

 In case of lightning or other severe weather, the motor boats patrolling the course will announce to swimmers and pilots with a bullhorn and long whistle blasts to clear the course.
 The kayakers will alert their swimmer and others nearby with a long whistle blast to clear the course.